-On January 6, 2020, the Parent Company announced that the Stock Rights Offering would involve the offer of 8,293,831,169 common shares with a par value of ₱1.00 per share (the "Rights Shares") at an offer price of ₱1.54 per Rights Share that would be issued from the Parent Company's increased ACS.
-The proceeds from the Stock Rights Offering would be used primarily (i) to fund the expansion of Solid Cement's plant in Antipolo City, Rizal, involving the construction and installation of a 1.5 million metric tons per year new integrated cement production line (the "Solid New Line Project"), including to pay outstanding amounts owed by Solid Cement under a revolving credit facility agreement dated November 21, 2018, as amended and restated from time to time, between Solid Cement, as the borrower, and CABV, as the lender (the "Solid Expansion Facility Agreement"), which facility agreement had been used primarily but not exclusively to fund the Solid New Line Project, and (ii) for other general corporate purposes, including to pay outstanding amounts owed by APO Cement under a master loan agreement dated October 1, 2014, as amended and restated from time to time, between APO Cement, as borrower, and CABV, as lender (as assignee to CEMEX Hungary KFT) (the "APO Operational Facility Agreement").
+On January 6, 2020, the Parent Company announced that the Stock Rights Offering would involve the offer of 8,293,831,169 common shares with a par value of P1.00 per share (the "Rights Shares") at an offer price of P1.54 per Rights Share that would be issued from the Parent Company's increased ACS.
+The proceeds from the Stock Rights Offering would be used primarily (i) to fund the expansion of Solid's cement plant in Antipolo City, Rizal, involving the construction and installation of a 1.5 million metric tons per year new integrated cement production line (the "Solid New Line Project"), including to pay outstanding amounts owed by Solid under a revolving credit facility agreement dated November 21, 2018, as amended and restated from time to time, between Solid, as the borrower, and Cemex Asia, B.V. ("CABV"), as the lender (the "Solid Expansion Facility Agreement"), which facility agreement had been used primarily but not exclusively to fund the Solid New Line Project, and (ii) for other general corporate purposes, including to pay outstanding amounts owed by APO under a master loan agreement dated October 1, 2014, as amended and restated from time to time, between APO, as borrower, and CABV, as lender (as assignee to Cemex Hungary KFT) (the "APO Operational Facility Agreement").

 The offer period for the Stock Rights Offering was concluded on January 24, 2020.
-The total proceeds raised from the Stock Rights Offering amounted to P12,772,500,000.26.
+The total proceeds raised from the Stock Rights Offering amounted to P12,772,500.

-On 27 February 2020, the SEC approved the Parent Company's application for increase of ACS and on March 4, 2020, the 8,293,831,169 common shares comprising the Rights Shares were listed under the Main Board of the Exchange.
-After the Stock Rights Offering and the approval by the SEC of the Parent Company's application for increase in authorized capital stock, the Parent Company's issued and outstanding shares totaled 13,489,226,623 common shares at P1 par value per share or total par value of P13,489,226,623.
+On February 27, 2020, the SEC approved the Parent Company's application for increase of ACS and on March 4, 2020, the 8,293,831,169 common shares comprising the Rights Shares were listed on the Main Board of the PSE.
+After the Stock Rights Offering and the approval by the SEC of the Parent Company's application for ACS, the Parent Company's issued and outstanding shares totaled 13,489,226,623 common shares at P1 par value per share or total par value of P13,489,226.

-As at December 31, 2020, the shareholdings in the Parent Company owned by CASEC increased to 10,500,624,662 common shares at P1 par value per share.
+As of December 31, 2020, the shareholdings in the Parent Company owned by CASEC was 10,500,624,662 common shares at P1 par value per share.